bangroot/hackathon-Embeditor/README.md

 To-do List
 ----------

-* Terminal window in IntelliJ instead of the editor that runs Vim and
+* (done) Terminal window in IntelliJ instead of the editor that runs Vim
+* (done) IntelliJ-based completion and resolve for embedded Vim
+* (done) IntelliJ-based completion and resolve invoked from real Vim (vim plugin)
 * XML-RPC method in IntelliJ for running inspections for a file
 * XML-RPC method in IntelliJ for getting completion variants for an offset in the file